LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

 13. Click **Intents** in the upper-left corner to return to the Intents tab, select the "Billing Question" intent (if necessary), and use the debugger again.
 This time re-enter the phrase, "I have a billing question".

-    Now the result is VERY GOOD, and you can see that the entity @BILL was detected as well.
+    Now the result is VERY GOOD, and you can see that the entity @BILL was detected.

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/getstartedtutorial/test_user_input_3.png">